wkoffel/alfred-terminal-control/README.md

 ### Merge and Split

-Keyword trigger ( *term move* ) will separate the current tab into its own window.
+Keyword trigger " *term move* " will separate the current tab into its own window.
 ![Screenshot: Move Terminal Tab to New Window](https://raw.github.com/wkoffel/alfred-terminal-control/master/screenshots/term-move.png "Move Terminal Tab to New Window")

-Keyword trigger "*term merge*" will merge all open Terminal windows into one tabbed set.
+Keyword trigger " *term merge* " will merge all open Terminal windows into one tabbed set.
 ![Screenshot: Merge Terminal Windows](https://raw.github.com/wkoffel/alfred-terminal-control/master/screenshots/term-merge.png "Merge Terminal Windows")

 ### Terminal to a Directory

-Keyword trigger "*term dir*", followed by a directory search phrase will launch the default Terminal profile, and automatically change to the selected directory.
+Keyword trigger " *term dir* ", followed by a directory search phrase will launch the default Terminal profile, and automatically change to the selected directory.

 ![Screenshot: Launch Terminal at Directory](https://raw.github.com/wkoffel/alfred-terminal-control/master/screenshots/term-dir.png "Launch Terminal at Directory")